supernord/micropipe_pawsey/README.md

 ---

-# General recommendations for using [tool / workflow name]
+# General recommendations for using microPIPE

+It is recommended to run the workflow using the GPU resources: the basecalling step will be performed using the high accuracy mode and the workflow will complete faster than with only CPU resources.
 ```
 Recommendations on using the workflow: for example, based on data set size, infrastructure suitability.
 ```